 Linking Product Features to Business Value

 In Scrum, every artifact (Product Backlog, Sprint Backlog, Product Increment) is intended to provide a focal point against which progress can be measured.
 The Scrum Guide tells us that just as everything in a Sprint Backlog should be contributing to a Sprint Goal, so everything in the Product Backlog should be supporting a Product Goal.
-At the daily scrum teams evaluate their progress towards the goal for the current sprint, and if necessary, make adjustments to the sprint plan needed to achieve that goal.
-At the end of each sprint we conduct a Sprint Review where a team demonstrates what was accomplished in the sprint and, if necessary, adjustments to the Product Backlog can be made in order to better align with product goals.
+At the daily scrum, teams evaluate their progress towards the goal for the current sprint, and if necessary, make adjustments to the sprint plan needed to achieve that goal.
+At the end of each sprint we conduct a Sprint Review where a team demonstrates what was accomplished in the sprint and, potentially provide input to the question: what shall we do next?
+If necessary, adjustments to the Product Backlog can then be made in order to better align with product goals.
 Business stakeholders should be able to view a Product Backlog and recognize what product goals are being addressed.
 This is transparency, a fundamental pillar of Scrum’s empirical framework – the ability to make decisions based on facts and data.
 If not, it could be that the backlog is too detailed, or too technical, or indeed that backlog items have no identifiable value.
 Value Driver Trees are a good way to improve this transparency, and ensure alignment between Product Goals, and Product Backlogs is clear.

 What is Business Value?